PropulseNTNU/Penumbra/README.md

-# RocketSimulator
+# Penumbra
-An original rocket simulator developed by the simulation group at Propulse NTNU.
+An original rocket simulator developed by the simulation group at Propulse NTNU (TEAM 2019).

 Prerequisites to use simulator:
 	- Python packages: